-These databases are the Featured Resources for general research in Religion, Biblical Studies, or Theology.
-Try searching for the same topic on at least two of these popular databases at the start of a research project.
+Journal Articles.
+These article databases are the best place to start for general research in Religion, Biblical Studies, or Theology.
+Try searching for the same topic on at least two of these featured databases at the start of a research project.

-Note the different types of resources found on the databases: journal articles, periodicals, essays (chapter within a book), books, and book reviews.
+While aimed at journal articles, these databases can also locate periodicals, essays (chapter within a book), books, trade publications, and book reviews.

 Several of our religion databases allow you to search for articles on a specific Bible verse or passage.
 EBSCO databases that will enable Scripture searching are Atla, Christian Periodical Index, Old Testament Abstracts, and New Testament Abstracts.
 But each database searches Scripture passages slightly differently.
 Atla uses an "SR" prefix, while OT and NT Abstracts use a "ZP" prefix.
 The Christian Periodical Index has Scriptures passages as subject headings but doesn't have a Scripture search feature within the database.
 We have created a Religion and Philosophy Multidisciplinary Databases Search that searches all of these databases (and some others with religious content) simultaneously.